 Once the game is afoot, directors Matt Bettinelli-Olpin and Tyler Gillett (who co-directed “Devil’s Due” and segments of the horror anthologies “Southbound” and “V/H/S”) deftly split the focus between Grace’s desperate efforts to survive the night and the family’s comically inept attempts to catch her.
 The directors deploy a wicked, and blood-splattered, sense of humor, like when they deploy a running gag about Emilie’s nervousness with weaponry contributing to an alarming death toll among the hired help.

 (“Ready or Not” is being released by Fox Searchlight, recently acquired by Disney, so I chalk up to vestigial corporate family bonds — and pig ignorance — the fact that Fox News didn’t launch a scare campaign this movie instead of that other movie about rich people killing poor people for sport, Universal’s “The Hunt.”)

 But “Ready or Not” wouldn’t work if Weaving wasn’t so charming, and smart, as the tenacious heroine.
 Weaving, an Australian beauty who impressed with a small role in “Three Billboards Outside Ebbing, Missouri,” navigates smoothly from sweetly innocent through scared prey to avenging bad-ass, winning over the audience as she tries to win the game and take the title as “final girl” for the ages.

-Opens Wednesday, December 12, at theaters everywhere.
-Rated PG-13 for action violence, sexual content and language.
-Running time: 119 minutes.
+Opens Wednesday, August 21, in theaters everywhere.
+Rated R for violence, bloody images, language throughout and some drug use.
+Running time: 95 minutes.